Our Mission

 Our Approach

-Our multidimensional approach addresses mental health, physical care, legal support, reintegration, and advocacy.
-Because survivors often face ongoing stigma and dehumanization, coordinated care is essential to breaking cycles of trauma.
-Through education and awareness, we foster understanding- while our integrated programs provide survivors the tools to heal, rebuild, and move forward.
+Our 360° approach to care supports the whole person—mental health, physical care, legal support, reintegration, and advocacy.
+In the face of ongoing stigma and dehumanization, this level of coordinated care is essential to breaking cycles of trauma.
+Through education and awareness, we foster understanding, while equipping survivors with the tools to heal, rebuild, and move forward.

 Azadeh Afsahi